 Because we have a buffer, we have an accumulation of funds at the end of the year.
 December is an expensive month with gifts, food for potlucks, other “party” supplies, the list goes on.
 In December, we can dip into that account with its surplus.

 We also look to lower expenses now.
-We can shop around for car insurance quotes because we’re more in tune with our bills.
+For instance, we can shop around for car insurance quotes every year because we’re more in tune with our bills.
+Being more in tune allows you to review in isolation and take action on changing it.
 We look at how much we’re spending on electricity and look at ways to lower that cost.
-We do a yearly review now where before we hoped we had enough.
+Every year now, we’ll do a review of our overall expenses, where before we just hoped we had enough.

 Until I started working at Ratehub.ca, I didn’t realize this is just the beginning of a good idea.
 Why not make the account a high interest savings account?
 I could use Plastiq for all the bills and earn points on our credit card.
 When the credit card bill is due, we can pull from this new account.

 I think Ben Franklin would be proud.
 Death, taxes, and bills are certain, but we certainly don’t worry about them anymore.
 Automating the process allows us to focus on what we can affect like reducing the cost and saving money.
 How do you manage your bills?
 Will you try this system?